oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 } *[0]
 ```

-The `gdb` still knows how to dereference these oops:
+The debugger still knows how to dereference these oops:

 ```
 (gdb) p $1->hub